×

 We simply cannot pour from an empty cup.
 Even though many of us like to think so…

 This is where bringing some mindfulness to the table can be super helpful.
-By cultivating both awareness as well as self compassion, I can best support and serve my body with what it needs, when it needs it.
+By cultivating both awareness, as well as self compassion, I can figure out how to support and serve my body with what it needs, when it needs it.

 We may straightway think that nourish ourselves with food mean making the most nutritious choices possible.
-And yes, it does, in a way.
+And yes, it may be so.
 But before we even decide what to eat, we need to honour our need TO eat.

 First of all (re)learning to recognise the subtle cues of hunger and then HONOUR them (i.e eat!) is important.
 Even vital!
 Just like making susre we get adequate sleep and water, we need to feed our bodies if we want them to function well.
 Or perhaps function at all…